davidasensio/ValenciaBusTracker/docs/README.md

 Apps that target Android 9 (API level 28) or higher and use foreground services must request the `FOREGROUND_SERVICE` permission in the Android Manifest.

-Apps that target Android 13 (API level 33) have notifications turned off by default so they need to be enabled either manually or by the new [notification runtime permissions].
+Apps that target Android 13 (API level 33) have notifications turned off by default so they need to be enabled either manually or by the new [notification runtime permission].
 Also, the app must request the `POST_NOTIFICATIONS` permission in the Android Manifest.

 ### Start foreground service on Boot Completed